 Classically, strategy is too abstract and too shallow.
 As a result, it’s not well understood by the people who have to implement it.

 A basic problem is managers know more about planning than doing.

-Managers are trained to plan, not to execute plans.
 In many organisations, there is a separation between ‘planning’ and ‘doing’ – which is a huge problem.
-Strategy plans are ‘thrown over the wall’ to the doers – mostly by PowerPoint – so that planners can get on with more exciting stuff.
+Strategy plans are ‘thrown over the wall’ to the doers – mostly by PowerPoint.

 This behaviour is corrosive for the entire business.
 Compounding the problem, companies focus on too many things at the same time.

 No company can concentrate on more than three or four critical issues at one time.
 Attempting to focus on more is a widespread problem.
 Any manager who says he has ten priorities to juggle with has lost sight of what the important issues are.